dcm4che/dcm4che-jdbc-prefs/README.md

 JBoss AS7 Configuration and Deployment
 --------------------------------------
 # Container Configuration
-Edit the xml file of the container configuration (e.g. `standalone/configuration/standalone.xml`) and add the following system properties underneath the `extension` node:
+* Edit the xml file of the container configuration (e.g. `standalone/configuration/standalone.xml`) and add the following system properties underneath the `</extension>` node:

 ```xml
 <system-properties>